telerik/winforms-docs/gauges/lineargauge/getting-started.md

 When you drag a __RadLinearGauge__ from the Toolbox and then drop it on the form, the gauge gallery will offer you to pick up the desired type:

+>caption Figure 1: Gallery Types
 ![lineargauge-getting-started 001](images/lineargauge-getting-started001.png)

->note If you do not choose a gauge's style and just close the gallery, an empty RadRadialGauge will be created.
+>note If you do not choose a gauge's style and just close the gallery, an empty __RadRadialGauge__ will be created.
 >

 You can open the gallery from the smart tag as well.

+>caption Figure 2: Smart Tag Gallery Option
 ![lineargauge-getting-started 002](images/lineargauge-getting-started002.png)

-## Adding items programmatically
+## Adding Items Programmatically

 This example demonstrates how to programmatically setup a linear gauge.

-        design
+>caption Figure 3: Programmatically Added Items
 ![lineargauge-getting-started 003](images/lineargauge-getting-started003.png)

 {{source=..\SamplesCS\Gauges\LinearGauge\LinearGuageGettingStarted.cs region=add}}